The Group is dependent of the sea and has an eternal perspective for its core business.

 Additionally there is a coastal cod/haddock stock in Norway which is similar to the Skrei in appearance (but is genetically different).
 The coastal cod/haddock is located along the Norwegian coast all year round.
 During the Skrei catch season a number of coastal cod/haddock are caught as a bycatch.
 An important question raised by the MSC concerns the sustainability of the coastal cod/Haddock

 There is no doubt that the Skrei cod stock is sustainably managed.
-But the coastal cod/haddock is more in doubt and will be up for MSC consideration in April 26th 2021.
+But the coastal cod/haddock is more in doubt and was up for MSC consideration in April 26th 2021.
+The planned changes to the MSC certification of North East Arctic haddock came into effect on 26th of April 2021, while its North East Arctic cod certification both outside and inside the 12 nautical miles has been temporarily extended up to maximum 6 months form 26th April 2021.

 There is considerable effort from the Norwegian fisheries management authorities to address the management of the coastal cod fishery.
-The MSC application is forwarded and hopefully a new certification within 12 mile limit will be issued before 2022.
+The MSC application is forwarded and hopefully new certifications for cod inside and outside the 12 nautical mile and for haddock inside 12 nautical mile will be issued before 2022.

-Lerøy with its integrated value chain will be less affected by the fact that cod and haddock within 12 nautical miles will not receive an extended MSC certificate.
-Our value chain will be able to deliver MSC certified fish also after 26th of April.
+Lerøy with its integrated value chain will be less affected by the fact that haddock within 12 nautical miles will not receive an extended MSC certificate.
 Several of our purchasing and production facilities are located in Finnmark, the most northern part of Norway that are closest to the fishing banks outside 12 nautical miles.
 They are all suited to buy fresh fish caught outside of 12 nautical miles from both external Lerøy partners as well as fresh and frozen fish from our own trawler fleet in Lerøy Havfisk.

 Main goal: Increase the share of MSC certified fish to 93 % by 2022